 Luxury sustainable content strategies

-While placing new focus on sustainability calls time on the traditional luxury content marketing technique of emphasising grandeur, it’s possible to establish that something is exclusive without it being extravagant.
+While placing new focus on sustainability calls time on the traditional luxury content marketing technique of emphasising grandeur, it’s possible to establish that something is exclusive without being extravagant.

-Making a virtue of necessity can be worthwhile, with food offering great opportunities in this regard.
+Making a virtue of necessity can also be worthwhile, with food offering great opportunities in this regard.
 For example, a locally sourced menu that is more sustainable may also offer the chance to highlight that a destination takes inspiration from the heritage and artistry of the region’s skilled chefs.

 Sustainability is here to stay

 Luxury travel marketing – like all marketing – is about far more than just documenting what’s on the price tag.
+Where it rises above the more conventional mass-market approach is by focusing on the details of the overall experience, which plays nicely into the ethics and methodologies around sustainability.

 Resources